heeho-one/adaca-technical-assessment/README.md

 - Chrome is the only browser used in testing.
 The createWebDriver function accepts a browser type string argument but is not tested with other browser due to time constraints.
 - Mocha/Chai is used as the test runner and assertion library due simplicity and familiarity.
 - For the method getTodoByName, it is assumed that todos always have a unique name thus in the event that 2 todos in the list have the same title, it will always return the first one it sees.
+- There is 1 expected selenium test to fail to demonstrate taking of screenshot during failed test